qubodup/fud-loc/readme.txt

 == Installation ==

-Copy, link or just checkout the "loc" directory to the fudforum/thm/ directory.
+Copy, softlink or just checkout the "loc" directory to the fudforum/thm/ directory.
 Add it in the administration/theme manager menu and make it default.
 Then select the skin in your user's settings.